Learning UI-to-Code Reverse Generator Using Visual Critic Without Rendering: Methodology

 where $\theta$ are the parameters of our model. $\mathbb{E}_{W^s \sim p_{\theta}}$ represents the expectation over synthetic samples $W^s$ drawn from the policy $p_{\theta}$, which is the distribution over actions defined by the model. $\text{IoU}(I_{org}, I_{W^s})$ is the Intersection over Union (IoU) score, a measure of the visual similarity between the input image $I_{org}$ and the image $I_{W^s}$ rendered from the synthetic sample $W^s$.

 Due to challenges in the training in text generation setups \cite{zhong} \cite{CodeRL} we modify the actor-critic apporach used by CodeRL \cite{CodeRL} where a language model is used as the critic.
 We experiment with using GPT2 and BERT \cite{devlin2019bert} models.
 Though from initial results, we see that GPT2 Critic significantly outperforms BERT, with the BERT model collapsing to single class prediction even after oversampling.
 So we proceed with using GPT2 Critic for the experiments.
+The performance of the critic can be seen in Figure \ref{fig:conf}.